 For more information about initiating DDE conversations, see Section 5.6, "Conversation Management."
 A server should support the following item names within the System topic and any other item names that may be useful to a client:

-list of the items that are supported under a non- ystem topic.
-(This list may vary from moment o moment and from topic to topic.) list of clipboard format numbers that the server an render.
-This list should be ordered with the list of clipboard format numbers that the server an render.
-This list should be ordered with the nost descriptive formats first.
-A server may not e able to render all items in all formats within his list.
-At a minimum, a server should support the CF_TEXT clipboard format for item names ssociated with the System topic. or more information about clipboard formats nd rendering data, see the Microsoft Windows Guide to Programming . eneral help information. upporting detail for the most recently used VM_DDE_ACK message.
-This is useful when nore than 8 bits of application-specific return ata are required.
-In indication of the current status of the server. ypically, this item supports only the CF_TEXT format and contains the Ready or Busy string. list of the items supported under the System opic by this server. a list of the topics supported by the server at the urrent time.
-(This list may vary from moment to noment.)
+Item Description SZDDE_ITEM_ITEMLIST A list of the items that are supported under a non- System topic.
+(This list may vary from moment to moment and from topic to topic.)
+SZDDESYS_ITEM_FORMATS A list of clipboard format numbers that the server can render.
+This list should be ordered with the most descriptive formats first.
+A server may not be able to render all items in all formats within this list.
+At a minimum, a server should support the CF_TEXT clipboard format for item names associated with the System topic.
+For more information about clipboard formats and rendering data, see the Microsoft Windows Guide to Programming .
+SZDDESYS_ITEM_HELP General help information.
+SZDDESYS_ITEM_RTNMSG Supporting detail for the most recently used WM_DDE_ACK message.
+This is useful when more than 8 bits of application-specific return data are required.
+SZDDESYS_ITEM_STATUS An indication of the current status of the server.
+Typically, this item supports only the CF_TEXT format and contains the Ready or Busy string.
+SZDDESYS_ITEM_SYSITEMS A list of the items supported under the System topic by this server.
+SZDDESYS_ITEM_TOPICS A list of the topics supported by the server at the current time.
+(This list may vary from moment to moment.)